 - Apply evidence-based palliative care strategies in clinical practice.

-- Confidently recognize common orthopedic ailments of the back, shoulder, knee, foot, and hand.
+- Confidently examine and assess patients with common orthopedic back, shoulder, knee, foot, and hand complaints.